mirschn/TND/README.md

 # TND
 Test-negative design simulation study for vaccine effectiveness

-Simulation study for the paper "Estimands and estimation of COVID-19 vaccine effectiveness under the test-negative design: connections to causal inference" (available soon).
+Simulation study for the paper "Estimands and estimation of COVID-19 vaccine effectiveness under the test-negative design: connections to causal inference" by Mireille Schnitzer https://pubmed.ncbi.nlm.nih.gov/35239518/?utm_source=gquery.

 ## Scenario 1
 No effect modification, no interference